 Home time should be when they can be a child again – decompress from the day, have fun, recharge and just be themselves.
 Children can’t learn properly if they are tired, which makes most homework tasks pretty pointless!
 Well-rested, happy brains learn best.

 Children tend to think that as adults we have all the answers.
 Wouldn’t it be great if we did?
-But for most of us, it’s been a long time since we left school and even if we do remember what was taught, that knowledge is likely to be rusty.
+It’s been a long time since we left school and even if we do remember what was taught, that knowledge is likely to be rusty.
 The curriculum has changed so much that it’s barely recognisable to most of us.

 Many parents of children that I tutor tell me that they feel embarrassed or even ashamed if their child asks for help with homework but they don’t know how to.